scriptoshi/livewire-webauthn/README.md

 ## Using WebAuthn Confirmation Modals

 For enhanced security, you can require WebAuthn confirmation for sensitive operations.
 This is similar to password confirmation but uses a security key or biometric instead.
+You can then call call `$this->ensureWebAuthnIsConfirmed();` before performing any critical actions.

 1. Include the trait in your Livewire component: